-With new diagnoses of Type 2 Diabetes at record highs, hundreds of thousands of men and women have been prescribed Invokamet (canagliflozin + metformin) to manage their disease.
-The drug, however, has been linked to thousands of instances of life-threatening complications such as Diabetic Ketoacidosis and forced amputations of the toes, feet and legs.
-Many patients have filed lawsuits against Janssen Pharmaceuticals blockbuster drug.
+With new diagnoses of type 2 diabetes (T2D) at record highs, hundreds of thousands of men and women have been prescribed Invokamet (canagliflozin + metformin) to manage their disease.
+However, the drug has been linked to thousands of instances of life-threatening complications such as diabetic ketoacidosis and forced amputations of the toes, feet and legs.
+Many patients have filed lawsuits against the Janssen Pharmaceuticals blockbuster drug.

 What Is Invokamet?